Backyard Fun: How to Create Your Own Dog Agility Course

 There are a number of fairly simple ways to build a dog jump.
 One idea is to place two flowerpots on the ground.
 Then, put a PVC pipe across the top of the flowerpots.
 No need to secure the pipe—you will want the pole to be able to easily roll off if your dog misses the jump.

 4. Build a tire jump.

-All you need to do to create this one is tie a tire or hula-hoop sideways between two chairs or posts.
+Ready to build another jump?
+For this one, all you need to do is tie a tire or a hula-hoop sideways between two chairs or posts.

 5. Make a tunnel.

-The easiest way to do this is to repurpose or buy a child’s play tunnel.
+The easiest way to do this is to buy or repurpose a child’s play tunnel.
 Use tent pins or another method to anchor the tunnel in place.

-- Don’t push him beyond his limits.
+Finally, be careful not to push your dog beyond his limits.
 If he shows signs of tiring, call it a day!
 There’s always tomorrow to have fun.

 Does your dog have great natural ability?
 Why not look into a local agility club in your area?
 It’s a great way to meet others, train and learn from the experts.
 Find out more about canine agility from the American Kennel Club.